 The State has to prove all four of these elements beyond a reasonable doubt.
 But if you are facing a charge of DWI with a Child Passenger, the state has to prove one more element.
 Here is the statute:

 Section 49.045.
 Driving While Intoxicated with Child Passenger.

-- an offense under this section is a state jail felony.
+- This is a state jail felony level crime

 How is Intoxication Defined in the Texas Penal Code?

 Usually, intoxication is the most contestable of the four issues.
 Intoxication is defined in Section 49.01 of the Texas Penal Code: